Loading

 How much does it cost to replace a starter on a Subaru Impreza?

-The total cost to replace a starter on a Subaru Impreza can vary based on several factors:
+The average cost to replace a starter on a Subaru Impreza is between $300 and $500, including parts and labor.
+This can vary depending on the specific model year, location, and mechanic performing the work.

 How long do Subaru starters last?